Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Theory

 where $W_0$ is the initial Gaussian height and $\Delta T$ is a temperature parameter that incorporates a user-defined bias factor $\gamma=(T + \Delta T)/T$ for adjusting the decay rate of the bias.
 In well-tempered metadynamics, the free energy surface as a function of the multi-dimensional CV $\bfv{\xi}$ can be estimated by the following relationship:

 To efficiently obtain a reasonable estimate of the free energy difference of interest, the dimensions of the chosen set of CVs must be as low as possible while still capturing the slowest degrees of freedom of the system, as the space to be explored increases exponentially with the number of CVs, leading to prohibitive time to converge weights.
+For multi-dimensional metadynamics, introducing multiple interacting walkers~\cite{multi-metaD} to sample the same free energy surface along different dimensions of the CVs can be a useful strategy for speeding up the reconstruction and exploration of the free energy surface.